Earth Science Tech, Inc. (ETST - GuruFocus.com

-Doral, FL, Nov.
-08, 2022 (GLOBE NEWSWIRE) -- Earth Science Tech, Inc. ( ETST) (“ETST” or the “Company”), a holding entity set to acquire companies in the health and wellness space currently in a pending transaction to enter compounding pharmaceuticals and telemedicine, today announced that the Company will release its financial results for its second quarter fiscal 2023 ended September 30, 2022 on November 14, 2022 at 4:00pm Eastern Time.
+Miami, FL, Nov.
+10, 2022 (GLOBE NEWSWIRE) -- Earth Science Tech, Inc. ( ETST) (“ETST” or the “Company”), a holding entity set to acquire companies in the health and wellness space currently in compounding pharmaceuticals and telemedicine through its wholly owned subsidiaries, today announced that the Company will release its financial results for its second quarter fiscal 2023 ended September 30, 2022 on November 14, 2022 at 4:00pm Eastern Time.

 The Company will host a conference call and webcast to discuss its second fiscal quarter results, highlights, and outlook at 5:00 pm Eastern Time.
 To participate in the telephone conference call please dial in at least 15 minutes prior to start time.